dhtt/C2Plus/README.md

 ## Introduction
-Here lie the programs I have written in the C++ programming course held by the *Chair for Clinical Bioinformatics* (University of Saarland) in winter semester of 2019.
-Only the codes that are helpful in certain contexts relevant to my Bioinformatics-oriented practices are reposited and are divided into 4 assignment projects.
-Follows is the list of topics which are found under each project.
+The codes in this repository are contributed to the C++ programming course held by *Chair for Clinical Bioinformatics* (UdS) in winter semester, 2019.
+Only the problems relevant to my current Bioinformatics-oriented practices are reposited and distributed under 4 assignment projects.

 ## List of topics
 ### [Assignment project 1](https://github.com/dhtt/C2Plus/tree/master/assignment1/code)